FuelLabs/sway/docs/reference/src/documentation/operations/storage/libraries/storage-map.md

 ## Reading from Storage

 Retrieving data from a storage variable is done through the `.get(key)` method.
 That is to say that we state which storage variable we would like to read from and append `.get()` to the end while providing the key for the data that we want to retrieve.
+The method `get` returns an `Option`; if there is no value for `key` in the map, `get` will return `Option::None`.

 In this example we wrap the [`Identity`](../../namespace/identity.md) of the caller with their provided `id` into a [tuple](../../../language/built-ins/tuples.md) and use that as the key.

 ```sway
 {{#include ../../../../code/operations/storage/storage_map/src/main.sw:reading_from_storage}}
 ```

+This contract method handles the returned `Option` by calling `unwrap_or` to set `user` to zero if the map `user` doesn't have an entry for the key.

 ## Writing to Storage